splunk/github_app_for_splunk/README.md

 1. The macro `github_webhooks` is the macro used for all webhook events.
 Since it is assuming a single index for all webhook events, that is the predefined example, but update as needed.
 1. Finally, the macro `github_collectd` is the macro used for all collectd metrics sent from Github Enterprise Server.
 Please update accordingly.

+### Integration Overview dashboard

+There is an *Integration Overview* dashboard listed under *Dashboards* that allows you to monitor API rate limits, audit events fetched, or webhooks received.
+This dashboard is primarily meant to be used with the `Github Audit Log Monitoring Add-On for Splunk` and uses internal Splunk logs.
+To be able to view them you will probably need elevated privileges in Splunk that include access to the `_internal` index.
+Please coordinate with your Splunk team if that dashboard is desired.

 ## Support

 Support for Github App for Splunk is run through [Github Issues](https://github.com/splunk/github_app_for_splunk/issues).
 Please open a new issue for any support issues or for feature requests.
 You may also open a Pull Request if you'd like to contribute additional dashboards, eventtypes for webhooks, or enhancements you may have.